-- Formula shall be obligated to repair or replace only those items that prove defective, in Formula's sole discretion, upon examination by an authorized dealer's service department or Formula's own personnel, as applicable; - Formula warrants its repairs or replacements only for the remainder of the applicable warranty period; - · Formula shall fulfill its obligation to repair or replace any defective item utilizing factory-authorized personnel and/or their repair facilities or, at Formula's sole discretion, Formula personnel and/or the Formula manufacturing facility in Decatur, IN; - The owner shall be responsible for all costs associated with the transportation of the boat, trailer or component part(s) to the factory-authorized/designated service location and for any return transportation, except as otherwise noted herein.

-NOTE: Beginning with model year 2020 boats, the balance of Formula's five (5) year Limited Warranty for Mercury/ MerCruiser, and Volvo diesel engine-related components & accessories shall be administered by a third party administrator, Brunswick Product Protection, following the expiration of the Original Equipment Manufacturers' warranties.
+- Formula shall be obligated to repair or replace only those items that prove defective, in Formula's sole discretion, upon examination by an authorized dealer's service department or Formula's own personnel, as applicable; - Formula warrants its repairs or replacements only for the remainder of the applicable warranty period; - Formula shall fulfill its obligation to repair or replace any defective item utilizing factory-authorized personnel and/or their repair facilities or, at Formula's sole discretion, Formula personnel and/or the Formula manufacturing facility in Decatur, IN; - The owner shall be responsible for all costs associated with the transportation of the boat, trailer or component part(s) to the factory-authorized/designated service location and for any return transportation, except as otherwise noted herein. - NOTE: The balance of Formula's five (5) year Limited Warranty for non-Formula components and accessories shall be administered by a third-party claims administrator following the expiration of the Original Equipment Manufacturers' warranties.
 Please direct applicable inquiries to: